yukonhenry/datagraph/README.md

 Sports League Scheduling Software:
 -------------------------
-This production level software implements league scheduler (both round robin and tournament) software for amateur sports leagues.
-There are unique characterizations with amateur sports leagues, mainly driven by scarcity of resources and an abundance of constraints and preferences.
-Further adding to the complexity is that the consumer of a schedule has many audiences, and given that, the definition of a 'good' or optimal schedule may have competing interests.
+This production level software implements round-robin league scheduler software for amateur sports leagues.
+There are unique characterizations with amateur sports leagues compared to pro or upper-tier semi-pro leagues, which is driven by scarcity of resources and an abundance of constraints and preferences.
+Further adding to the complexity is that the target consumer of a generated schedule is much more varied - i.e. administrators, coaches, players, and families has large influence into providing competing feedback on the quality of a schedule.
 For example, field spaces may be limited and hours restricted, but at the same time must be fairly shared.
-Participants in the leagues may have many time and distance constraints.
+Participants in the leagues will also have many time and distance constraints.

-This software aims to rigorously solve this as a nonlinear programming (discrete) optimization problem with defined cost functions and constraints.
+This software creates the schedule by formulating scheduling problem as a discrete nonlinear programming optimization problem with defined cost functions and constraints.

-- Cost function:  Defined to maximize fairness - field use and time use fairness.
+- Cost function:  Separate cost functions are Defined to maximize fairness for time scheduling, minimize deviation from target field allocation (when home fields are specified), or to maximize field use fairness, when no home field preferences are configured.
+Home/away designation balancing is also achieved through expressing the deviation from the balance as a cost function.
 - Constraints: Limits or irregularity with field/time availability
 - Preferences: Best effort attempt to meet prioritized time preferences.

-#### Demo code continously available on http://www.yukontr.com/apps/LeagueScheduler/
+####  Running code always available, with UI at http://www.yukontr.com/apps/LeagueScheduler/

 ### Implementation:
 Algorithm implmentation in Python on a hosted (cloud) backend server, with storage of schedule and configuration information on a key:value db (mongodb).
-Web-based UI implemented in js, utilizing dojo framework.  dojo components such as dgrid and dojox calendar are utiized.
-UI<->backend data exchange through http rest-like interface.
+Web-based UI implemented in js, utilizing dojo framework.  dojo components such as dgrid and dojox calendar are heavily utiized.
+UI<->backend data exchange through http rest-like interface, with python bottle used as the server-side code path router.

 ####Code Structure:
 * bottle_baseball directory includes py code that implements the schduling algorithm.
 Entry pt is schedstart.py.  leaguedivprocess.py implements that bottle framework that routes incoming requests from the UI.  xxdbinterface.py implements various db interface requests.  schedmaster.py implements entry point for schedule generation.  matchgenerator.py implements time/place independent match generation, with xxfieldtimescheduler.py implementing time/venue assignments.